Spring Boot + Jersey REST + JPA + Hibernate CRUD Example

 .get(new GenericType<List<Article>>() {});

-REST Web Service using Jersey and Spring Boot
+Create REST Web Service

 We will create our demo application now for Jersey RESTful web service.
 We will perform CRUD operation on articles.
 We will provide Jersey endpoint to create, read, update and delete article.